sylvainma/Explorify/CODE/explorify/README.md

 pip install -r requirements.txt
 ```

-Second, add in a file `.mongodb.txt` the mondb url to the database that hosts the geojson data.

-Third, make sure h5 files are present in `data` folder or generate one with `datasets/generate.py`.
+Second, make sure h5 files are present in `data` folder or generate one with `datasets/generate.py`.
 See `datasets/README.md` for instructions.

 Then use `clustering/clustering.ipynb` to train the clustering model and generate the `<city>.geojson`.